hakant/hakant.github.io/source/hire-me/index.markdown

 I love web programming, both front-end and back-end.
 I have a lot of experience with building and maintaining large [SaaS](https://en.wikipedia.org/wiki/Software_as_a_service) systems that are scalable, resilient and highly available.
-In recent years, building software for cloud platforms has been a big part of my professional life.
-Especially with [Microsoft Azure](https://azure.microsoft.com).
+In recent years, building software for cloud platforms has been a big part of my professional life - especially with [Microsoft Azure](https://azure.microsoft.com).

 I'd also be interested in working with other platforms or languages but I'd first need to ramp up on those.